-Here are the best places to eat, shop, get pampered and even explore nature's finest.
+Here are Bukit Timah's best places to eat, shop, get pampered and explore nature's finest.

 Locally regarded as an exclusive and posh district of Singapore, Bukit Timah is way more than that.
 This beautiful lush enclave is filled with hidden gems that cater to everyone.
-From food and drinks to beauty salons, art jamming and even sports, this swanky area has it all.
-Check out our Bukit Timah guide and discover what’s hot in this thriving neighbourhood.
+From food and drinks to beauty salons, art jamming and sports, this swanky area has it all.
+Check out our Bukit Timah guide and discover the hottest food, shops and nature spots in this thriving neighbourhood.

 Peperoni Pizzeria, Hillcrest Park, 6 Greenwood Avenue, Singapore 289195